neeraj-wisetr/slate/source/includes/fields/_fields.md

 ## Get All Fields

-This endpoint retrieves all fields.
+Returns the list of all the fields.

 ```php
 <?php